slashml/slashml-python-client/docs/reference/sdk_reference.rst

 =============
-API Reference
+Python SDK Reference
 =============

-This is the API Reference documentation for SlashML
+Complete documentation on all the methods and classes for the Python SDK

 .. toctree::